StokedOnIt/Windows-10-UWP-Manipulation-Bug/README.md

 Happens on a Surface Pro 1 with Windows 10 version 1809 for sure.
 Not sure about other devices.

-Compile and start the app in Visual Studio.
+Compile and start the app in Visual Studio 2017 Version 15.9.5.

 Manipulation works great at first.